Printable Bingo Sheets

 How to Play Bingo in Class

 Bingo is a flexible classroom activity that works with both numbers and vocabulary.
 You can play the traditional way using numbers or use themed word-based bingo sheets to review vocabulary in a fun, interactive way.
-Here’s how to play Bingo in class:
+Here’s how to play bingo in class:

 1. Give each student a bingo sheet related to the topic you’re covering (e.g. numbers, animals, food).